Phillips the hero as Black Caps storm past Sri Lanka

 Southee started with a wicket-maiden and Boult responded by snaring two scalps in the second over, dropping Sri Lanka to 5-3.
 Unlike earlier in the evening, there would be no saviour for the Asia Cup champions.

-New Zealand's fielding was again excellent, even with Phillips making only a cameo before succumbing once and for all to cramp.
+New Zealand's fielding was again excellent - a marked contrast to their opponents' - even with Phillips limited to a cameo before succumbing once and for all to cramp.

 Boult and Southee (1-12) combined to lock down Sri Lanka for eight overs, while Mitchell Santner and Ish Sodhi shared four wickets to finish them off.